Soundness-preserving composition of synchronously and asynchronously interacting workflow net components

-Let the AS-composition $N_1 \circledast N_2$ shown in Fig. \ref{comp_ex2} be an interface pattern.
-We refine it with two LGWF-nets $R_1$ and $R_2$ representing component models as shown in Fig. \ref{intref}.
+Let $N_1 \circledast N_2$ shown in Fig.\,\ref{comp_ex2} represent an interface pattern.
+We refine it with two component LGWF-nets $R_1$ and $R_2$, as shown in Fig.\,\ref{intref}.
 The corresponding $\widehat{\alpha}$-morphisms are indicated by the shaded ovals.
-The $\alpha$-morphism between underlying GWF-nets $R_2^-$ and $N_2^-$ is provided in Fig. \ref{alpha_ex}, where $N_1$ corresponds to $R_2^-$, and $N_2$ corresponds to $N_2^-$.
+The $\alpha$-morphism between the underlying GWF-nets $R_2^-$ and $N_2^-$ is provided in Fig. \ref{alpha_ex}, where $N_1$ corresponds to $R_2^-$, and $N_2$ corresponds to $N_2^-$.